mmistakes/so-simple-theme/_posts/2019-01-29-terraform-modules.md

 ## Getting Started

-Commonly Terraform module contains the next items: input variables, output variables and its service definition.
+Commonly Terraform module contains the next items: input variables, output variables and main service definition.
 There are three files from [previous article](/articles/how-to-deploy-applications-to-digitalocean-with-terraform/) `variables.tf`, `credentials.tf` and `service.tf`.

 Create a directory for your future Terraform module `wordpress/` and let's start with files of service definition.
-Split `service.tf` into two files `domain.tf` and `droplet.tf`.
+Rename `service.tf` to `main.tf`.

 {% gist 7ccc2d5272d6ae4ec1736f1af86fe70a %}
 <small>* since droplet `name` is required argument, use `"${coalesce(var.droplet_name, var.domain)}"`.
 It&nbsp;returns the first non-empty value from provided arguments, so you are able to give custom droplet name, otherwise it will be the same as a domain name.</small>